SpektroAudio/NGEN-UserManual/docs/clockgen.md

 ![](images/NGEN_BounceClock_Animation.gif){align=right}

-The Bounce Clock is an experimental clock generator that uses virtual balls (dots) enclosed in a box to generate it's clock signal.
-The clock advances whenever one of the balls collide with box boundaries.
+The Bounce Clock is an experimental clock generator that uses virtual balls (dots) enclosed in a box to generate its clock signal.
+The clock advances whenever one of the balls collides with box boundaries.
 The number of balls and the shape of the box can be controlled via the available parameters.

 <br/>